Nonprofit Accounting Services for Tax-Exempt Organizations

 2. Accrual Accounting

-This method records income and expenses when they are earned or incurred, regardless of when the cash transaction happens.
+This method records income and expenses when earned or incurred, regardless of when the cash transaction happens.

 For instance, if a nonprofit provides a service in one month but does not receive payment until the next month, accrual accounting will still record the revenue in the month the service was provided.

-This approach offers a clearer picture of the organization’s financial health as it includes accounts receivable and payable.
+This approach offers a clearer picture of the organization’s financial health, including accounts receivable and payable.

 3. Cash Accounting